 To estimate the University's supply chain emissions, a publicly available tool called the Higher Education Supply Chain Emissions Tool (HESCET) is used.
-It is made available and maintained by the Environmental Association of Universities & Colleges (EAUC) and the Higher Education Procurement Association (HEPA).
+It is made available and maintained by the Environmental Association of Universities & Colleges (EAUC) and the Higher Education Procurement Association (HEPA)5.

-This tool applies a simplistic economic input-output approach, which converts levels of expenditure on different categories of goods and services in the period into carbon emissions figures (see above).
+This tool applies a simplistic economic input-output approach, which converts levels of expenditure on different categories of goods and services in the period into carbon emissions figures (see 'Application of carbon conversion factors section' above).